clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

-* Full disk encryption using `Linux Unified Key Setup`_ (LUKS)  is available during installation
+* Full disk encryption using `Linux Unified Key Setup`_ (LUKS)  is available during installation.

 * Use the PAM cracklib module to harden user login and password security:

     - No default username or root password set out of the box with
       |CL|, you will be asked to set your own password immediately.

-    - Simple password are schemes, which are known to be easily compromised, cannot be set in |CL|.
+    - Simple password schemes, which are known to be easily compromised, cannot be set in |CL|.

     - A password blacklist is in place, to avoid system passwords being set to